Ken Sabourin

-Ken R. Sabourin (born April 28, 1966) is a Canadian former hockey player who played 74 games in the National Hockey League (NHL) for the Calgary Flames and Washington Capitals during a 13-year professional career in which he won the Turner Cup with the Salt Lake Golden Eagles in 1988.
+Ken R. Sabourin (born April 28, 1966) is a Canadian former ice hockey player who played 74 games in the National Hockey League (NHL) for the Calgary Flames and Washington Capitals between 1989 and 1992.
+The rest of his career, which lasted from 1986 to 1999 was spent in the minor leagues.
+He won the Turner Cup, the championship trophy of the International Hockey League with the Salt Lake Golden Eagles in 1988.
 Since 2002, Sabourin has been a colour analyst on Washington Capitals radio broadcasts.

 Playing career

 As a youth, Sabourin played in the 1979 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Don Mills.

 Sabourin played four seasons of junior hockey in the Ontario Hockey League (OHL) between 1982 and 1986, primarily with the Sault Ste.
 Marie Greyhounds.
 He was a defensive specialist whose best season offensively was 1983–84 with seven goals.
 Sabourin was a member of the Greyhounds team that won the J. Ross Robertson Cup in 1984–85 as OHL champions.
 The Greyhounds defeated the Peterborough Petes in the final, then reached the semi-final of the 1985 Memorial Cup.
 Sabourin completed his junior career in 1985–86 in a season split between the Greyhounds and the Cornwall Royals.

 The Calgary Flames selected Sabourin with their second round pick, 33rd overall, at the 1984 NHL Entry Draft.
 He made his professional debut following his final junior season when he suited up for three regular season games and six in the playoffs for Calgary's American Hockey League (AHL) affiliate, the Moncton Golden Flames in 1985–86.
 Sabourin played his first full season in 1986–87 when he appeared in 75 games for Moncton and shifted to the Salt Lake Golden Eagles of the International Hockey League (IHL) in 1987–88.
 He added one goal and six assists in 16 playoff games for the Golden Eagles as they won the Turner Cup as IHL champions.